jecki/DHParser/documentation/StepByStepGuide.rst

 EBNF or any other formalism, it helps in the beginning to translate the meaning of its statements into plain old English.)

-There is are two subtle mistakes in this grammar.
+There are two subtle mistakes in this grammar.
 If you can figure them out just by thinking about it, feel free to correct the grammar right now.
 (Would you really have noticed the mistakes if they hadn't already been marked in the code above?)
 For all less intelligent people, like me: Let's be prudent and -